limodou/uliweb-doc/en/guestbook.md

 This is a dispatch receiver function usage example, and there are some others plugin hook you can use.
 And this hook point is global availabe, so other apps can also use it.

+And we can also import text2html in template, so above just an example.

 ## Prepare Model